rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 1. **Novelty checking is the hardest problem at the front end.** "Newton's laws can be considered not novel; Einstein's E=mc² can also be considered not novel, depending on what metric we use."
 If the best human scientists produce both false positives and false negatives when judging novelty, automating this judgment for AI is extraordinarily difficult.
 2. **Evaluation of execution is the hardest problem during the process.** "In the age of AI, execution is easy.
 Ideas are cheap --- every single day you can come up with 10,000 novel ideas.
 However, only if you can execute and finish the idea in a way that is convincing to the entire community will it become a great idea."
 The ability to provide **automated, quantifiable feedback** on whether an experiment is on the right track --- which hyperparameters to tune, which direction to pursue --- remains the critical bottleneck.
 The Sakana team's success in passing real peer review suggests this bottleneck is beginning to yield.

+### 3.7 AI Workflow for Statistical Package Development (StatsClaw)

+**StatsClaw**, developed by **Tianzhu Qin** (University of Cambridge) and **Yiqing Xu** (Stanford) --- the same Xu behind the reproducibility system in Section 3.3 --- is a multi-agent workflow for AI-collaborative development of statistical software packages ([Qin & Xu, 2026](https://arxiv.org/abs/2604.04871); [statsclaw.ai](https://statsclaw.ai/); [GitHub](https://github.com/statsclaw)).
+As the instructor explained, while the authors frame it from the developer's perspective --- "I have a new method; how do I package it credibly?" --- the more compelling use case for applied researchers runs in the opposite direction: "Here is a new statistical package; can we trust it?"

+**The key innovation: information barriers.** The central problem in AI-assisted statistical software development is not code generation but **verification**.
+A model that misunderstands a mathematical specification will produce code that is syntactically valid, passes superficial checks, and silently computes the wrong thing.
+StatsClaw addresses this by enforcing strict **information barriers** between agents:

+1. **Planner.** Produces independent specifications for implementation, simulation, and testing.
+2. **Builder.** Implements the code *without knowing the ground-truth parameters*.
+3. **Simulator.** Generates data *without knowing the algorithm*.
+4. **Tester.** Validates using deterministic criteria via a **Monte Carlo evaluation** directly from the mathematical specification.

+Because the agents cannot see each other's instructions, errors *decorrelate* rather than compound --- a fundamental improvement over the standard generate-then-test workflow.
+The pipeline supports R, Python, C++, Julia, and Stata, and was demonstrated end-to-end on a probit estimation package.
+The instructor called it "a must-learn technique if you want to become an applied social science researcher" and noted that, had he encountered it earlier, he would have designed a homework assignment around it.

+### 3.8 Social Science Simulation Automation (YuLan-OneSim)

+A team from **Renmin University's Gaoling School of Artificial Intelligence** introduced **YuLan-OneSim**, described in the paper "LLM Agents as Social Scientists: A Human-AI Collaborative Platform for Social Science Automation" ([arXiv:2604.01520](https://arxiv.org/abs/2604.01520); [GitHub](https://github.com/RUC-GSAI/YuLan-OneSim)).
+The system can be thought of as Karpathy's autoresearch (Section 12.1) adapted for social science: users provide context and prompts specifying a research question; the system embeds a simulator supporting up to **100,000 concurrent agents**, runs the simulation autonomously via an auto-programming framework that translates natural-language scenario descriptions into executable code, and produces reports with statistics.

+**The evaluation challenge.** The instructor was candid about the limitations.
+Unlike machine learning tasks --- where metrics like loss, accuracy, or bits-per-byte provide clear, quantifiable feedback --- social science research "does not really have a ground truth that could be easily measured and easily quantified."
+The authors presented two validation examples:

+1. **Network homophily.** Starting from uniform interactions across a network, the simulation reproduced the well-known sociological phenomenon where local connections strengthen while global connections weaken over time --- a form of emergent polarization.
+The instructor's verdict: "The granularity is too rough.
+We can't really say from this evidence whether the results are reliable."
+2. **Brazilian housing prices.** The system attempted to simulate housing price dynamics, producing curves whose shapes resembled empirical data.
+Again, the instructor noted: "We have no benchmark.
+We don't know if it's good or bad."

+The instructor's broader assessment: social science simulation is "definitely going to be something very important in the near future," and many researchers (including himself) are working to develop credible frameworks.
+But the fundamental challenge remains: without clear evaluation metrics --- the kind of automated, quantifiable feedback that makes ML-for-ML systems like autoresearch viable --- the credibility of simulation-based social science research is difficult to establish.
+The lesson reinforces a recurring theme: **evaluation automation is the bottleneck** (see Sections 3.4 and 3.6).

 ---